-You are only responsible for paying your share of the cost (like the copayments, coinsurance, and deductibles that you would pay if the provider or facility was in-network) shown on the explanation of benefits.
-Your health plan will pay out-of-network providers and facilities directly.
-If you have any questions about these amounts, please contact us at 973-423-4565.

-Your health plan generally must:

-- Cover emergency services without requiring you to get approval for services in advance (prior authorization). - Cover emergency services by out-of-network providers. - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out-of-network services toward your deductible and out-of-pocket limit.
+- You are only responsible for paying your share of the cost (like the copayments, coinsurance, and deductibles that you would pay if the provider or facility was in-network).
+Your health plan will pay out-of-network providers and facilities directly. - Your health plan generally must: - Cover emergency services without requiring you to get approval for services in advance (prior authorization). - Cover emergency services by out-of-network providers. - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out-of-network services toward your deductible and out-of-pocket limit.

-If you believe you've been wrongly billed, you may contact the federal government's No Surprises Helpdesk at 1-800-985-3059.
-If you have questions about the explanation of benefits, please contact us at 973-423-4565.

-Visit https://www.cms.gov/nosurprises/consumers for more information about your rights under federal law.
+If you believe you've been wrongly billed, you may contact the U.S. Department of Labor at 1-866-444-EBSA (3272).
+You may also visit www.dol.gov/ebsa for more information about your rights under federal law.